 DPC7.1.4 Power Generating Modules commissioned on or after 27 April 2019, or which have been substantially modified after that date, must meet the requirements of Engineering Recommendation G98 or Engineering Recommendation G99 as applicable.
 Such Power Generating Modules do not need to comply with the requirements of the rest of DPC7.

-DPC7.1.5 27 April 2019 is the date from which new or substantially modified Power Generating Modules must comply with Retained EU Law (Commission Regulation (EU) 2016/631 (the European Network Code on Requirements for Connection of Generators)).
+DPC7.1.5 27 April 2019 is the date from which new or substantially modified Power Generating Modules must comply with Assimilated Law (Commission Regulation (EU) 2016/631 (the European Network Code on Requirements for Connection of Generators)).
 Compliance with Engineering Recommendations G98 and G99 will ensure compliance with this European Network Code.

 DPC7.2 General Requirements